NVIDIA/modulus/docs/tutorials/profiling.rst

 Because of these challenges, and because the end goal of profiling is to study an application to determine hotspots that the user can take action on, profiling AI workloads almost always employs multiple tools in multiple passes.
-In Modulus, we have designed profiling tool integration to make profiling your workloads straightforward, without introducing additional overhead, and we've designed these tools to be "leave-in".
+In PhysicsNeMo, we have designed profiling tool integration to make profiling your workloads straightforward, without introducing additional overhead, and we've designed these tools to be "leave-in".

-In the rest of this tutororial, we'll look at how to use Modulus's profiling tools to profile a simple application, as well as how to extend the tools to new profilers.
+In the rest of this tutororial, we'll look at how to use PhysicsNeMo's profiling tools to profile a simple application, as well as how to extend the tools to new profilers.
-Modulus's tools are designed to be inserted into your workload once, and generally provide no significant overhead (or even do anything at all!) until enabled.
+PhysicsNeMo's tools are designed to be inserted into your workload once, and generally provide no significant overhead (or even do anything at all!) until enabled.

-Modulus Profiling Tools
+PhysicsNeMo Profiling Tools
 ^^^^^^^^^^^^^^^^^^^^^^^

-Modulus provides three high level tools for profiling utilities:
+PhysicsNeMo provides three high level tools for profiling utilities:

 .. code-block:: python

-    from modulus.utils.profiling import Profiler, profile, annotate
+    from physicsnemo.utils.profiling import Profiler, profile, annotate

 We'll get more into the details of some of these tools later, but at a high level:

 #.
-The `Profiler` is the core utility of `modulus`'s profiling features.
+The `Profiler` is the core utility of `physicsnemo`'s profiling features.
-Similar to the `modulus` DistributedManager, this class is a singleton instance designed to enable easy access to profiling handles and propogate configurations.
+Similar to the `physicsnemo` DistributedManager, this class is a singleton instance designed to enable easy access to profiling handles and propogate configurations.
 The Profiler is meant to be your steering wheel for driving different profiling techniques, without having to go into your code and change annotations or decorations.
 We'll see how to enable the profiler with different techniques below.
-An instance of the Modulus Profiler can be used as a context for profiling.
+An instance of the PhysicsNeMo Profiler can be used as a context for profiling.

 #. `profile` is a function decorator that you can use to mark specific functions
 in your code for profiling.
 It is targeting tools like python's `line_profiler`